holland-reece/holland-reece.github.io/data_science_skills.md

 print(f"False Positive Rates (Specificity): {fpr}\nTrue Positive Rates (Sensitivity): {tpr}\nThresholds: {thresholds}\n")
 print(f"Area Under ROC Curve: {roc_auc_score(y_test, prob[:,1], multi_class='ovr')}\n")

-# Based on the area under the ROC curve in this example, the optimal value for lambda =
+# Based on the area under the ROC curve in this example, the optimal value for lambda=1
 ```

 - For those times when deep learning is the best approach to understanding underlying patterns and finding new embeddings, here is a snippet of code from a *neural network I trained on a repository of medical images* (in Python using Google Colab and AWS).